RedHatQE/polarizer-py/README.md

     title: Defaults to name, but can be anything if empty
     id: ""
     description: Just a test
-    # Normally, the test-steps can be left blank, as we can determine this programmatically
-    #test-steps:
-    #- test-step:
-    #  - test-step-column:
-    #    - parameter:
-    #        scope: "local"
-    #        name: "foo"
     custom-fields:
       caseimportance: medium
       caseautomation: automated